protocol/beyond-bitswap/testbed/README.md

 With this you have the dependencies to run the processing python scripts and start the Jupyter Notebook.

 ### Deploying a Jupyter notebook server.
-You can enable access to you testbed remotely by starting a Jupyter notebook server that allows the run of experiments through `dashboard.pynb`.
+You can enable access to your testbed remotely by starting a Jupyter notebook server that allows the run of experiments through `dashboard.pynb`.
 To set up the Jupyter notebook:
-* Create a jupyter with config file:
+* Create a jupyter server with a generated config file:
 ```
 $ jupyter notebook --generate-config
 $ jupyter notebook password